Metro Detroit Events Happening November 2 & 3, 2019

 3600 Enterprise Drive, Allen Park MI 48101

 There are many other hotel options in the city and surrounding area.
 Check your favorite hotel franchise or discount booking website.
+There are also a variety of listings for home and room rentals on Airbnb.

 Getting Here is Easy!